easonyang1996/CS-CO/README.md

 We provide detailed step-by-step instructions for reproducing experiments of the proposed method on NCT-CRC-HE-100K.
 You can also run the proposed method on your own dataset in a similar way.

 **Step 1** Prepare the dataset.

 Please download the dataset from [NCT-CRC-HE-100K](https://zenodo.org/record/1214456#.Yn9lVy8RrfY).
-NCT-CRC-HE-100K.zip is used as training set and CRC-VAL-HE-7K.zip is used as test set.
-As mentioned in our paper, we drop images belonging to "BACK" class.
+NCT-CRC-HE-100K.zip is used as the training set and CRC-VAL-HE-7K.zip is used as the test set.
+As mentioned in our paper, we excloud images belonging to "BACK" class for training and testing.

 **Step 2** Train the model.